 match ← this ##.refmatch that ⍝ Space reference match.

-The arguments are references to namespaces to be compared. [refmatch] deems the
+Arguments [this] and [that] are references to namespaces to be compared.

-[2.1] The namelists for all classes are identical, and
+[2.1] The lists for all nameclasses (⎕NC) are identical, and

-[2.3] Those System variables with namespace extent in both spaces match.
+[2.3] Those System variables with namespace extent in both spaces match, and

 [2.4] Function and operator source (⎕CR) in both spaces match, and